umutbalkan/Processes-IPC-Threads/README.md

-# Processes, IPC, and Threads
+# Processes, IPC and Threads

 A multi-process / multithreaded application that will perform matrix-vector multiplication for large matrices and vectors.
 More precisely, the application will multiply an _n_ x _n_ matrix **M** with a vector **v** of size _n_.